ethanlee515/animerec/README.md

 which would be equivalent to roughly 50 profiles per hour, or less than one user per minute on average, which is comparable to, if not slower than, what a human would be expected to be able to do.
 We will access the website once every 10 minutes, each time extracting at most 20 profiles.

-## How to run code

-The default method of running the code is as follows: ./animerec.py <username>
-In order to evaluate the success of the code, the predicted rating and actual rating of a series for a given user can be compared as follows: ./animerec.py <username> <series ID>
-with the series ID being the number in the URL of the MyAnimeList page for the series.